Internet and Computer Acceptable Use Policy

 Including (but not limited to) Library Computers, Internet Use and WIFI

-The user is responsible for knowledge of all laws for which they may or may not be held in violation.
+The patron is responsible for knowledge of all laws for which they may or may not be held in violation.
 This includes, but is not limited to:

 - Using the Library's access to the Internet for any purposes that violate federal, state or local laws.

 - Damaging or attempting to damage computer equipment or software.

 - Violating copyright laws or software licensing agreements.